-You should already have everything you need for this tutorial providing you finished the first part Xtend 1a - Model Transformations:
+You should have everything you need for this tutorial:

-- .
-The Turing Machine metamodel you created in the Eclipse Modeling Framework (EMF) tutorial or the one you downloaded. - The Imperative Programming Language metamodel you downloaded in the previous tutorial. - The Turing-Machine-to-Imperative-Programming-Language transformation you developed in the previous tutorial.
+- The Turing Machine metamodel you created in the third tutorial. - The Imperative Programming Language metamodel you downloaded in the previous tutorial. - The Turing-Machine-to-Imperative-Programming-Language transformation you developed in the previous tutorial.